rmassaroni/gpush/README.md

 - add git username to config
 - specify default config opts vs custom
 - commit but not push option. for multiple commits per push.
+- option to autoname commits by the names of the files changed

 ## Known Bugs: